torvalds/linux/Documentation/process/kernel-docs.rst

    The documents on each section of this document are ordered by its published date, from the newest to the oldest.
-The maintainer(s) should periodically retire resources as they become obsolte or outdated; with the exception of foundational books.
+The maintainer(s) should periodically retire resources as they become obsolete or outdated; with the exception of foundational books.

 Docs at the Linux Kernel tree